Swadine/EE746_Neuromorphic_Engineering/README.md

 # EE746 Neuromorphic Engineering
-Our solutions to the course assignments, generally simulated in MATLAB
+Our solutions to the course assignments, generally simulated in MATLAB.
+# Project
+We implemented Equilibrium Propagation in SNNs.